graphile/starter/README.md

 **Type safety**: pre-configured type checking, strongly typed throughout with TypeScript

-**Best practices**: GraphQL, PostGraphile, Node and testing best practises
+**Best practices**: GraphQL, PostGraphile, Node and testing best practices

 See [TECHNICAL_DECISIONS.md](TECHNICAL_DECISIONS.md) for a more detailed list of features included and the technical decisions behind them.